Savagekiller45/Blender-MCP-Server/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-This project demonstrates how simple it is to create powerful MCP servers with PolyMCP.
+This project demonstrates how simple it is to create powerful MCP servers for PolyMCP.

 ## 📝 License